 The tuition scholarships help students in funding their partly of fully tuition of their study program.
-The below tuition opportunities are available at NAU:
+The below tuition scholarships are available at NAU:

 Lumberjack Scholars Award: This award is available for Arizona residents with 3.5 core high school GPA.
 This scholarship covers 100% tuition; it does not cover fees or other expenses.
 This scholarship is awarded for up to four years.

-Merit tuition grant: This scholarship is available for Arizona residents.
-This Awards $2,500 per year for up to four years, provided you meet the renewal criteria each year.
+Merit Tuition Scholarship: This scholarship is available for Arizona residents.
+This scholarship awards $2,500 per year for up to four years, provided you meet the renewal criteria each year.

-Dean’s tuition grant: This scholarship is available to Arizona residents only and based on applicants ACT or SAT scores and core high school GPA.
-The Awards $3,500 per year for up to four years.
+Dean’s Tuition Scholarship: This scholarship is available to Arizona residents only and based on applicants ACT or SAT scores and core high school GPA.
+The scholarship awards $3,500 per year for up to four years.

-President’s tuition grant: This scholarship is available for Arizona residents only and awards $6,000 per year for up to four years.
+President’s Tuition Scholarship: This scholarship is available for Arizona residents only and awards $6,000 per year for up to four years.

-President’s Excellence Non-resident tuition grant: This scholarship is for out-of-state students and awards $9,000 per year for up to four years.
+President’s Excellence Non-resident Tuition Scholarship: This scholarship is for out-of-state students and awards $9,000 per year for up to four years.
 This scholarship is awarded based on applicants ACT or SAT scores and core high school GPA.

-President’s Non-resident tuition grant: This scholarship is for out-of-state students and awards $7,000 per year for up to four years.
+President’s Non-resident Tuition Scholarship: This scholarship is for out-of-state students and awards $7,000 per year for up to four years.

-President’s International Baccalaureate (IB) Scholarship: This scholarship is for both Arizona residents and non-residents. award is valued at $5,000 per year.
-To apply for this application the applicant must have received an International Baccalaureate diploma.
+President’s International Baccalaureate (IB) Scholarship: This scholarship is for both Arizona residents and non-residents.
+Scholarship is valued at $5,000 per year.
+To apply for this scholarship the applicant must have received an International Baccalaureate diploma.